 Spray Tans: Henna cannot penetrate a spray tan - resulting in NO stain.

 Bathe the area before receiving henna.
-Do not apply cream, lotion, moisturizer, sunscreen or makeup on area to be hennaed.
+Do not apply cream, lotion, moisturizer, sunscreen, or makeup on area to be hennaed.
+Please do not wear perfume or scented products.

 Plan to leave the henna paste on your skin.
 6 hours, or longer, is ideal.
 There are no stain guarantees if removed sooner.

 Optional sealant & wrap: When the henna paste is dry (before cracks form) it can be sealed with a water/ sugar solution (1/4 teaspoon sugar dissolved in 1 teaspoon of water).
 Gently dab on dry henna with a cotton bud.
 Use sparingly!
 After it's sealed, wrap design with unrolled cotton balls, bath tissue, gauze + tape.
-No plastic wrap.
-This is a free service for appointments.
+DO NOT USE PLASTIC WRAP!
+It will destroy your designs.
+Sealant + wrap are free services for appointments.
 Keep warm and leave on overnight to intensify the stain.

 AVOID WATER.
 Keep the design area dry from time of henna application until 12 or more hours after the paste is removed.